-^{} If used with the most expensive meals, savings range from 13 to 17%.
+^{} Based on average meal cost.
+If used with the most expensive, savings range from 13 to 16%.

 Vouchers can be purchased on the uPay app and website, from the "Voucher Shop" area.
 You can purchase more vouchers as you need them.